wakywayne/obsidian-hotstrings/README.md

 -   Open an issue on the GitHub repository
 -   Include steps to reproduce the problem
 -   Provide your Obsidian version and operating system

+## Contributing

+Contributions are always welcome!
+Here's how you can help:

+1. Fork the repository
+2. Create a new branch (`git checkout -b featureName`)
+3. Make your changes
+4. Test the code for a week or few days if you are a heavy user
+5. Commit your changes
+6. Push to the branch (`git push origin feature/improvement`)
+7. Create a Pull Request

+### Development Setup

+1. Clone your fork of the repository
+2. Install dependencies with `npm install`
+3. Make your changes in the `main.ts` file
+4. Build the plugin with `npm run dev`

+Please ensure your PR:

+-   Follows the existing code style
+-   Includes relevant documentation updates
+-   Describes the changes made
+-   References any related issues